agyimr/smart_git/README.md

 ## Results
 - Invalid input - This happens when you forgot the slash
 - Something went wrong
-  - This can happen to many reasons.
+  - This can happen due to
     - Too large repository
     - Non existing repository
     - Internet connection problems
+    - Backend is asleep and need to be woken up
 - Displays the tree with the commits.

 ## Data format